NoCable2/ProjectPortfolio/README.md

 # ProjectPortfolio
-Welcome to my website
+Welcome to my github
-I am Alden Lee
+I am Alden Lee studying in HKUST
-Project Portfolio
+And this is my portfolio of the different projects I have done during my undergrad experience.

 My projects include:
-1. WallStreetJoural Scraper using crawl4ai to bypass human authenticity.
+1. WallStreetJournal Scraper using crawl4ai to bypass human authenticity.
 Focusing on tracking news and assigning sentiment scores based on the FINBERT model.
-2.